What was your biggest gift that yoga gave you?

 I did my first yoga class when I was 16 to increase my flexibility.
 It turned out to be a seniors class and I didn’t enjoy it.
 I found yoga at a local gym I was attending and tried a few more classes yet I still wasn’t hooked.
 When I tried Bikram yoga at 19 I was hooked!

 What do you do for your personal practice?

 I love anything and everything upside down and in my personal practice I emphasize deep backbends and inversions.
+And a little secret...
+I hate chatarunga!
 I have a heavy focus on alignment and I believe in finding optimal alignment for the individual.
 The shape we make with the body DOES matter and the shape I make may be very different to the person next to me.
-I have a daily Pranayama, Meditation, Vinyasa and Sky Yoga.
-I also use Lacrosse balls for myofacial release periodically when I have an area of tightness that needs attention and if I am ill I practice Yin Yoga.
+I have a daily Pranayama, Meditation, Vinyasa and Sky Yoga practice.
+I also do myofacial release periodically when I have an area of tightness that needs attention and during pregnancy I practiced Yin Yoga.

 What styles of yoga have you trained in?

 I am a self-proclaimed teacher training junkie.
 I began my teaching journey, 10+ years ago with the Bikram sequence.
 As I evolved as a teacher I began to seek out other styles of yoga including, Vinyasa yoga, Anusara Yoga, Sivananda Yoga, Hatha Yoga, Yin Yoga Tripsichore Yoga, Ashtanga Yoga, Acro Yoga, and Pilates.
 I am self taught in Sky Yoga.

 Can I do Sky Yoga if I am pregnant?

 Sky Yoga can be adapted for every body through practice modifications.
 In general inversions with the hips fully supported by the hammock are not recommended for pregnancy because of the restriction in the blood flow around the pelvis and extra body weight.
 Standing postures, restorative postures and floor postures are fantastic!